Roger Tallon ERCO Halogen Spots

 Manufacturer: ERCO GmbH, Lüdenscheid, Germany.

-Other versions: Lamps on rail, floor lamps, table lamps, different models.
-Also made in white.
-These lamps are intended for rail.
+Other versions: These Roger Tallon Erco halogen spots were made as lamps on rail, floor lamps, table lamps and several other models.
+They also exists in white.
 The white base can be used for any ERCO spotlight for rail.

-Designed in 1977 by the famous French industrial designer Roger Tallon, Born in Paris, 9 March 1929, died in Paris, 20 October 2011.
-He created a large amount of beautiful things, the most original watches for LIP, staircases, furniture and off course the TGV, “Train à Grande Vitesse”, the high-speed train for Europe.
+Designed in 1975 by the famous French industrial designer Roger Tallon, Born in Paris, 9 March 1929, died in Paris, 20 October 2011.
+He created a large amount of beautiful things, the most original watches for LIP, staircases, furniture and of course the TGV, “Train à Grande Vitesse”, the high-speed train for Europe.

 Roger Tallon worked for many companies, among others: Caterpillar France, DuPont, Technés, General Electric, LIP, Air France, Bata, Peugeot, Fenwick, Kodak, Salomon Group, Fluocaril, Elf, Terraillon, ERCO and so on.

 ERCO was founded in 1934 by Arnold Reininger (1907-2003), Karl Reeber and Paul Buschhaus in Lüdenscheid, Germany.
 The company name ERCO represents a phonetic abbreviation of the founding name “Reininghaus & Co.“.

 The company is still in family ownership.
 During the early years, ERCO produced parts for lamps.
 In particular a spring-supported retracting mechanism for hanging lights.

 In the 1930s the industrial production of complete luminaires was started.
 After the Second World War Arnold Reininger and Karl Reeber continued the company, co-founder Paul Buschhaus had died in the war.